George Wooming, M.D.’s top 5 things you can do to prevent skin cancer

 What types of skin cancers are there?

 Skin cancer is mostly caused from too much sun exposure and the use of tanning beds.
-Dermatologists have determined three main types of skin cancer.
+The most common types of skin cancer are:

 1. Basal cell carcinoma.
 This particular skin cancer is the least dangerous and is the most common.
-This stems from the lowest layer of the skin and can appear translucent and sometimes become an ulcer.
+It is commonly found on the face, scalp, chest, and arms and can appear as a flesh-colored round growth, pink bump, or shiny patch of skin.

 Top 5 things you can do to prevent skin cancer